 The 5-day plan consists of meals and snacks, exclusively eating only foods from the provided kit.
 On the first day, the intake is approximately 1,100 calories, featuring plant-based protein, healthy fats, and low-carbohydrate sources.
 The mail-order FMD kit, accessible without a prescription, is delivered to your door and includes vegetable soups, bars, crackers, olives, and herbal teas.

 Designed to be repeated once a month for at least three months, the plan aims to enhance autophagy/house cleaning through its impact on nutrient-sensing pathways.
-Days two through five involve similar foods to day one but in reduced quantities, with a daily goal of around 725 calories.
-These calories are purposefully selected and formulated to support the desired autophagic effects.
-Because of this, a “do it yourself” version of the diet is not equivalent.
-Simply restricting calories from the day does not achieve the same results.
-This is why so much research is being done on this specific diet kit/plan.
+Days two through five of the diet feature similar foods to day one but in smaller portions, with a daily target of around 725 calories.
+These calories are carefully chosen and formulated to maximize the desired autophagic effects.
+It’s important to note that a “do-it-yourself” version of this diet is not the same.
+Simply cutting calories on your own won’t achieve the same results.
+This is why extensive research has been conducted on this specific diet kit and plan.

 Amy Burkhart MD RD